mattsperanza/molecular-dynamics-C/README.md

 # Molecular Dynamics in C
-No-one needs to see more production MD engines.
 This one is for learning.

 This is the C version of this code base.
 I will try in the future to expand to other languages.
 Practice makes perfect.